“Sharp and incredibly focused. He has a finely tuned moral compass and is excellent on his feet.”

 Public & regulatory

-wide-ranging judicial review practice including in national security proceedings before SIAC.
-Recently acted as amicus curia in extradition appeal before the Divisional Court (Auzins v Latvia A.C.D.
-33) and successful in joined appeals before the Court of Appeal concerning article 8 claims of foreign criminals resisting deportation (NE-A (Nigeria) & HM (Uganda) v Secretary of State for the Home Department EWCA Civ 239).
-Also successful in joint appeals in The Queen (on the application of Adewunmi) v Secretary of State for the Home Department EWCA Civ 1253.
+Wide-ranging judicial review practice including in national security proceedings before SIAC.
+Recently acted as amicus curia in extradition appeal before the Divisional Court (Auzins v Latvia 1 W.L.R.
+2981) and successful in joined appeals before the Court of Appeal concerning article 8 claims of foreign criminals resisting deportation (NE-A (Nigeria) & HM (Uganda) v Secretary of State for the Home Department EWCA Civ 239, Imm.
+A.R.
+1077).
+Also successful in joint appeals in R (Adewunmi) v Secretary of State for the Home Department EWCA Civ 1253.
+Currently acting for South Yorkshire Fire and Rescue Service in defence of challenge brought by the Fire Brigades Union concerning the lawfulness of a new shift system based on compliance with the Working Time Regulations 1998.

 MWH v Secretary of State for the Home Department SN/57/2015: successful for SSHD before SIAC (Singh J) in resisting naturalisation challenge by Iraqi national.